CMSgov/mcbs-chartbook/README.md

 ### COVID-19 Facility Facility-Level Supplement (FFACCVFL)
 The COVID-19 Facility Facility-Level Supplement segment contains COVID-19 related information collected in the FC section in Fall 2021 and Winter 2022, including telehealth services provided, suspension of in-person services, prevention activities, prospective vaccination policies for staff and residents, personnel changes, mental health services provided, and social/recreational services provided.

 ## Cost Supplement File
+### Dental Utilization Events (DUE)
+This file contains individual dental events for the MCBS population.
+The unit of observation is a single visit to the dentist, at which time a variety of services, including cleaning, x-rays, and an exam might be rendered.
+Most of the information on this segment is survey-reported from the Community Questionnaire.
+There is no survey-reported information from the Facility Instrument on this segment.

+Medicare does not cover most dental procedures or supplies, like cleanings, fillings, dentures, or other dental devices.
+Medicare Part A will pay for certain dental services that are delivered in the hospital.
+The few claims that are used on this segment are from Part A claims for qualifying procedures.
+### Facility Events (FAE)
+This segment includes individual facility events for the MCBS population recorded during a Facility interview.
+There is one record for each stay that occurred at least partly in the data year (i.e., the stay begins, ends, or continues through the calendar year).
+The unit of measurement of facility services is a “stay” in a nursing home or other long-term care facility.
+Stays are measured in terms of days of residence in that facility.
+If a person is still in the facility at the end of 2021, the stay is not complete, but all data through the end of 2021 are included.
+### Hearing Utilization Events (HUE)
+This segment contains individual hearing events for the MCBS population.
+The unit of observation is a single visit to a hearing care provider, such as an ear and nose throat doctor or audiologist.
+A variety of services may be rendered during a hearing event, including a hearing exam, a hearing aid fitting, repair, or purchase, or hearing rehabilitative services.
+Note that any hearing aid purchases are classified as OM events rather than HU events, similar to durable medical equipment purchases.
+Only the HU visits themselves are assigned an HU event type.
+The majority of the information on this segment is survey-reported from the Community Questionnaire.
+There is no survey-reported information from the Facility Instrument on this segment.

+Medicare does not cover most hearing procedures or supplies, like hearing exams or hearing aids.
+Medicare Part A will pay for certain hearing services that are delivered in the hospital.
+The few claims that are used on this segment are from Part A claims for qualifying procedures.
+### Inpatient Hospital Events (IPE)
+This segment contains individual inpatient hospital events for the MCBS population that are reported during a Community interview or created from Medicare claims data.
+The unit of observation of inpatient hospital services is a single admission.
+If the beneficiary was still hospitalized at the end of the year, the inpatient event record is not complete, but all data through the end of 2021 are present.
+### Institutional Events (IUE)
+This segment contains individual short-term facility (usually SNF) stays for the MCBS population that are reported during a Community interview or created from Medicare claims data.
+The unit of observation is a single admission.
+If the beneficiary was still in the institution at the end of the year, the institutional event is not complete, but all data for 2021 are present.